virtualatoms/website/content/team.md

     <hr style="height:20px; visibility:hidden;" />

-    Alex was awarded his EngD in chemistry from University College London in 2018, under the supervision of Prof. David Scanlon.
-After a Postdoctoral position at Berkeley Lab, California he joined Imperial as an EPSRC Fellow in 2021.
+    Alex was awarded his EngD in chemistry from University College London in 2018.
+    After a Postdoctoral position at
+    Berkeley Lab, California he joined Imperial as an EPSRC Fellow in 2021.
     In 2022, he was appointed as a Lecturer in the Department of Chemistry.
     He is a co-investigator at the [Materials Project](http://materialsproject.org).

     <hr style="height:20px; visibility:hidden;" />

-    Contact Dr Alex Ganose at a.ganose AT imperial.ac.uk.
+    You can contact Dr Alex Ganose [by email](mailto:a.ganose@imperial.ac.uk).

 ## PhD Students